-Prerequisites: SOC 100 and MATH 202

-This course focuses on the basic concepts, skills and issues in demography and population studies.
-It will apply concepts to contemporary population issues such as family demography, urban transition, environmental degredation, and economic development.
+Three hours lecture per week Prerequisite: SOC 100 and MATH 202 This course focuses on the basic concepts, skills and issues in demography and population studies.
+It will apply concepts to contemporary population issues such as family demography, urban transition, environmental degradation, and economic development.

-Same as SOC 440
+Same as SOC 440 GenEd: D, Interdisciplinary